 He advises clients on significant regulatory and accounting changes.
-He has advised companies on financial, business, tax and VAT compliance and planning matters with emphasis in the film, media, construction and charity sectors.
+He has advised companies on financial, business, tax and VAT compliance and planning matters with an emphasis on the film, media, construction and charity sectors.

-- The charitable company were looking for a solution to keep a control over their restricted funds.
+- The charitable company were looking for a solution to keep control over their restricted funds.

 - He helped and trained their Finance team to set up their Sage 50 accounting software to account for each restricted fund.

-- The charitable company is now able to track the spend and balance of each restricted fund.
+- The charitable company is now able to track the spending and balance of each restricted fund.